The NFL owners have just voted to basically remove the kickoff return as a play from the National Football League.

 And I don't think they're doing it.

-And we don't you know, I don't know.
+And we don't, you know, I don't know.

-And that the it and there's two sets of them.
+And there's two sets of them.

 But that's why I think it's even more important for this administration to be involved with those countries to see that that kind of democracy that we would then hope for can proceed.